A LEADING Donegal hotel today announced 50 new jobs as part of a €500,000 investment at the 4-star property.

-Whilst the hospitality industry has been impacted by Covid-19 restrictions over the past 15 months, Mr McCarthy says it’s important to plan for a post-Covid world.
+Whilst the hospitality industry has been impacted by Covid-19 restrictions over the past 15 months, Ms Harrison says it’s important to plan for a post-Covid world.

-“We are delighted that The Shandon is fully booked this summer and that’s a testament to our General Manager Carolynne Harrison and our entire team here,” said Mr McCarthy who officially opened the new guest lounge today.
+“We are delighted that The Shandon is fully booked this summer and that’s a testament to our entire team here,” said Ms Harrison who officially opened the new guest lounge today.

 “The closure of the hospitality industry over the past year due to the pandemic has impacted everyone involved.